particle-iot/password-reset-example/README.md

 - `PORT` is used for local testing if you want to use a port other than 5000.

+- `DISABLE_DB_LOGS` defaults to false (enable logs database table).
+Set to true to not write to the logs table to save space.

 ### Deploying remotely